Sports in Washington, D.C.: Current teams

 Following the departure of star players like Arenas, Antawn Jamison, and Caron Butler, the Wizards finished with the 5th worst record in the 2009-10 NBA season.
 The team subsequently won the 2010 Draft Lottery and selected Kentucky point guard John Wall with the first pick, whom new owner Ted Leonsis and team president Ernie Grunfeld would build the team around in the years to come.
+Despite this, success remained mediocre, and attendance has flat-lined as the team continues to struggle perennially.